Columba de Dunbar

 Columba de Dunbar (c.
 1386 – 1435) was Bishop of Moray from 1422 until his death at Spynie Palace near Elgin sometime before 7 November 1435.

 Columba was "of Royal race", the third "lawful son of George de Dunbar, 10th Earl of March" and his spouse Christian née Seton.

 His father, who supported the so-called English Party in Scotland, later changed his allegiance and went over to King Henry IV of England.
 Along with his elder brothers, Columba moved to England in 1400.
 On 28 June 1401 Columba collected £100 given by King Henry to his father the Earl "for his special favour" and on 3 October 1401 Columba collected a further sum of £25/9s/7d for him.
 "Cristiana countess of Dunbarre" was also awarded £40/19s/3d "for her charges and expenses coming from the North" &c., and Columba collected this at the same time.

-On 26 February 1403 (1402/3), while studying at Oxford, "Columba son of George de Dunbarre earl of March of Scotland" was granted "the Deanery of the free chapel of St. Mary Magdalene of Bridgnorth".
+On 26 February 1403 (1402/3), while studying at Oxford, "Columba son of George de Dunbarre earl of March of Scotland" was granted "the Deanery of the free chapel of St. Mary Magdalene of Bridgnorth" in Shropshire.
 This was thought to be a reward for the help provided by his father to King Henry in the battle of Homildon Hill in 1402.
+More scandalously, in 1410, when a Commission into his activities as Dean was convened, it was found he had stripped lead from the roof of his churches, including that at nearby Quatford, and sold it.